sem-in-r/seminr/README.md

 ([see below](#pls-pm-example-with-composites)) but can also do PLSc as a special option.

-A. We will reuse the measurement and structural models from earlier:
+We will reuse the measurement and structural models from earlier:

 ``` r
 # Optionally inspect the measuremnt and structural models